boite/openpgp-usage/docs/genkey-with-detached-identity.md

 - import the private subkeys and public key and subkeys

-There's an alternative which doesn't bother to export the public keys, but it /seems/ safer to use the former method than this one:-
+There's an alternative which doesn't bother to export the public keys, but it *seems* safer to use the former method than this one:-
 - export private subkeys
 - delete the private master key
 - import the private subkeys